immuno121/audio_source_classification/README.md

 https://github.com/zalandoresearch/fashion-mnist: This repo introduces a new dataset: Fashion MNIST

 # Relevant papers:
-Sampling Matters in Deep Embedding Learning: https://arxiv.org/pdf/1706.07567.pdf This paper offer an excellent comparision between different sampling techniques and also offers the best performing sampling techniques
+ https://arxiv.org/pdf/1706.07567.pdf: Sampling Matters in Deep Embedding Learning:
+This paper offer an excellent comparision between different sampling techniques and also offers the best performing sampling techniques

-In Defense of the Triplet Loss for Person Re-Identification: https://arxiv.org/pdf/1703.07737.pdf This paper goes over using various types of mining methods for triplet loss applied to the task of person re-identification
+https://arxiv.org/pdf/1703.07737.pdf: In Defense of the Triplet Loss for Person Re-Identification This paper goes over using various types of mining methods for triplet loss applied to the task of person re-identification

 # Blogs: